-A. The meeting was postponed due to the covid-19 pandemic.
-It has been rescheduled to April this year.
+1. The meeting was postponed due to delay in securing bisa to Canada.
+It has been rescheduled to this year April.
 A date is yet to be fixed.
-The meeting will include Tokyo University of Agriculture and Technology, Japan, McMaster University, Canada, University of Campinas, Brazil and University of Ghana, Legon, Ghana.
+The meeting will include Tokyo University of Agriculture and

+Technology, Japan, McMaster University, Canada, University of Campinas, Brazil and University of Ghana, Legon, Ghana.